 Both miss and runs and hit and runs can have the same repercussions – an injured person, a damaged vehicle, and damaged property – and there is no at-fault driver who can be held responsible for the accident.

 What Types of Accidents Can be Caused by a Phantom Driver?

 Phantom drivers quite often are distracted and not aware that their actions can have serious, even lethal, consequences.
 Here are a few ways these accidents happen:

 - Merging on top of another car

 - Losing cargo

 - Tossing items out the window

 How Can I Prove a Phantom Driver Caused My Accident?

-This is quite difficult to prove, especially once they’ve left the scene.
+You will probably need the help of a personal injury attorney, as this is quite difficult to prove, especially once they’ve left the scene.
 If by chance you can detect any details about the vehicle, the license tag or any witnesses, you’re off to a great start.
 More likely, however, you may be startled, dazed and unable to document many details.

 Write down what happened in as much detail as you remember, including anything that could help the police identify the phantom driver.
 Take photographs of your property damage, personal injuries and the location of the crash.
 Call the police and file an official report.